Child & Adolescent Counselling Service

 Chiswick, West London

 Our in-house fully qualified team of Child and Adolescent Therapists, provide one-to-one counselling sessions for children and adolescents, run from the Centre’s fully equipped therapy rooms.
-All the Therapists are registered and approved members of the British Association of Counselling and Psychotherapy (The BACP) practising within their ethical framework and work in a child-centred way, using play, story-telling, creative work and talk, to help children express their thoughts and feelings in a way that is comfortable and natural for them.
+All our therapists are registered and approved members of the British Association of Counselling and Psychotherapy (The BACP) practising within their ethical framework and work in a child-centred way, using play, story-telling, creative work and talk, to help children express their thoughts and feelings in a way that is comfortable and natural for them.

 Sessions are suitable for children and young people between the ages of 3 – 17 years and will differ depending on the age and developmental level of each child.
 For more information about how counselling can support very young children, in the form of Play-Based Therapy sessions, please click here.

-What is Counselling for children?
+What Is Counselling for Children?

 Counselling is commonly known as a ‘talking therapy’ to help bring about change and enhance resilience and well-being.
 Counselling for children and young people may differ from adult counselling and will depend on the child’s age, specific difficulties and development.